darlenecheong/Motion-Activated-Feeder/README.md

 # Motion-Activated-Feeder
-Arduino code for an automated pellet feeder system, using a PIR sensor to trigger pellet release upon motion detection.
+C++ code for an Arduino Uno board, functioning to control an automated pellet feeder system, using a PIR sensor to trigger pellet release upon motion detection.